 She stared at him in disbelief.

-His lip curled into a nasty sneer.
+His lips curled into a malicious sneer.

 "Of course you would have.
-Noble, muggle Granger–"
+Noble, Muggle Granger–"

 "Dishonorable, pure-blood Malfoy."